rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 `Content-Security-Policy: default-src 'self'`

-Here we are saying that all content to come from the site's own origin (excluding subdomains.)
+Here we are saying that all content to come from the site's own origin (excluding subdomains).
 The policy provides many options that can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 **How can I check if any site uses security headers?**